-There is a selection of shops, bars, and restaurants to explore, all themed around the books.
-Take your time when visiting Hogsmeade as there is a lot to discover.
+There are shops, bars, and restaurants to explore, all themed around the books.
+Take your time when visiting Hogsmeade, as there is much to discover.

 The big attractions in the Wizarding World of Harry Potter – Hogsmeade are:

-- Flight of the Hippogriff is a fun kid’s coaster which the whole family will enjoy.
+- Flight of the Hippogriff is a fun kid’s coaster for the whole family.

 - Hogwarts Express ride to Universal Studios.
 Park to park ticket is required.
 The experience is different in both directions, so make sure you ride twice.

 - Hagrid’s Magical Creatures Motorbike Adventure was the big new attraction for 2019 and is still one of the park’s most popular attractions.
 Fly deep into the wilds of the Forbidden Forest on this thrilling motorbike coaster.
-Grab a Virtual Line place to ride.
+Express Pass is still not accepted on this ride.

-Plus, make sure you don’t miss the nighttime lights at Hogwarts Castle when available.
-Unfortunately, at this time, there are no scheduled shows.
+Plus, ensure you don’t miss the nighttime lights at Hogwarts Castle when available.
+Unfortunately, this is now seasonal and unlikely to open before The Fall.

 The Lost Continent

 Poseidon’s Fury is the only remaining genuine attraction.
-However, it is possibly the worse attraction in Universal Orlando & you should keep away!
-Currently closed.
+However, it is possibly the worst attraction in Universal Orlando & you should keep away!

-- The Cat in the Hat a fun dark ride, but it is a little bumpy.
+- The Cat in the Hat is a fun dark ride but a little bumpy.

-- One Fish, Two Fish, Red Fish, Blue Fish a Dumbo-like attraction in which you have to avoid getting wet.
-Hint to stay dry, the top jets have not worked for years!
+- One Fish, Two Fish, Red Fish, Blue Fish is a Dumbo-like attraction in which you have to avoid getting wet.
+Hint to stay dry; the top jets have not worked for years!